 - No American Express Card Needed.
 You don’t need to worry about qualifying for an American Express credit card.
 A savings account or CD can be opened without one.

 - Links to Personal Finance Software.
-Accounts with American Express Personal Savings are supported by most personal finance software, including Mint and Quicken.
+Accounts with American Express National Bank are supported by most personal finance software, including Mint and Quicken.

 - FDIC Insurance.
 All CDs and savings accounts are insured for at least $250,000 by the FDIC.
 This figure increases with each beneficiary that you add.